masteringmodernpayments/book/pci.md

 end
 ```

+The `-q` option tells `brakeman` to be suppress informational and `-z` tells it to treat warnings as errors.

 ### Running Security Scanners on Deploy

 I have found it helpful to create task named `check` which runs tests, Brakeman, and Rails Best Practices all at the same time: